Student Experiences

 How to apply

-Applications for the 2024 Summer Research Program are now open!
+Applications for the 2025 Research Scholar placements are closed.

 For more information on UQ’s Research Experiences, visit: Summer and Winter Research Program - Careers and Employability